yonda-yonda/ol-processed-source/README.md

 Alternative to `ol.source.ImageStatic`.

 - Support KML-like rotation.
 - It can also be displayed in a projection system other than the one specified by source.
-(Official ol.source.ImageStatic fail in some cases.)
+(Official ol.source.ImageStatic fails in some cases.)
 - Area beyond +-180 degrees latitude can also be displayed when wrapX is true.

 ### Sample